 The youth responses echoed the input received from the community following the City's Strategic Community Plan vision, aspirations and outcomes, as well as the direction outlined in the revised CCAMS.
-A detailed summary report of the Youth Forum outcomes is included as Attachment 1.
+A detailed summary report of the Youth Forum outcomes is included as Attachment 1, with a hard copy of the full report available in the reading room.
 The youth support the advertised approach in the revised CCAMS which emphasises mitigation while recognising that adaptation is still important to continue.
 The majority of youth also agreed with a list of priorities and areas of focus as reflected in the revised CCAMS, however the following areas were identified as requiring more action:

-- Addressing the devastation of important ecological values and natural landscapes (i.e. habitat and food sources for wildlife, tree canopy for cooling etc.); - More education and capacity building to empower people to make a difference, focusing on school aged children; and

-• Placing priority on our environment and our youth rather than 'profit'.
+- Addressing the devastation of important ecological values and natural landscapes (i.e. habitat and food sources for wildlife, tree canopy for cooling etc.); - More education and capacity building to empower people to make a difference, focusing on school aged children; and - Placing priority on our environment and our youth rather than 'profit'.

 Community education had been implemented in an ad hoc manner in the past and therefore had been included as Action 6.1 of the revised CCAMS prior to the Youth Forum.
-Community education as well as the other issues raised by the youth had already been identified through the establishment of the Environmental Management System (EMS) as controls for mitigating environmental risks prior to the forum.
+Community education as well as the other issues raised by the youth had already been identified through the establishment of the Environmental Management System (EMS), which has controls for mitigating environmental risks.